Seven-year-promise/LSD_EBM_MRI/README.md

 ## <div align="center">Contribution and Acknowledgement</div>

-We would like to give truly thanks to our co-author, Aurelio dolfinis, who origincally created the code was containing the implementation of LEBM, and our LSD-EBM for MRI imaging.
+We would like to give truly thanks to our co-author, Aurelio dolfinis, who origincally created the code containing the implementation of LEBM, and our LSD-EBM for MRI imaging.

 ## <div align="center">Citation</div>